-Soil aeration is the mechanical removal of small cores of soil from the lawn using an aeration machine.
+Core aeration is the mechanical removal of small cores of soil from the lawn using an aeration machine.
 It is often described as the most important thing you can do to create a healthy, thick and robust lawn.
-Aeration is recommended once or twice a year.

 Why Should You Aerate Your Lawn?

 As your lawn grows, it can accumulate a thick layer of thatch on the surface of the soil.
 Thatch consists of a tight network of roots, rhizomes and/or stolons and looks like a thick fiberous mat.
 This thatch layer acts as a barrier, blocking the movement of air, water and fertilizers into the root zone.